Size3 inches (7.6 cm)

-- Body is bright orange with three vertical white bars: one located just behind the eye, a middle bar characterized by a forward bulge that projects toward the head, and a posterior bar near the caudal fin.
+- Its body is bright orange with three vertical white bars: one located just behind the eye, a middle bar characterized by a forward bulge that projects toward the head, and a posterior bar near the caudal fin.
 Each bar is edged in black, as are the fins.

 - Female is larger than male.